 Indeed, Palace Law’s process does far more than simply create new clients and contacts in Clio automatically: Using document automation, all relevant information collected as part of the client intake process is also used to automatically create their initial contracts.
 “It’s ready-made for them in seconds,” Patrick said.

 Everything is signed digitally as well, so clients don’t need to come back to the office to sign multiple documents as their case progresses.
-“When clients do come in the office they just sign a pad, and the digital signature is then placed into all their documents, and then the documents are sent out immediately to the client through Clio Connect,” Patrick explained.
+“When clients do come in the office they just sign a pad, and the digital signature is then placed into all their documents, and then the documents are sent out immediately to the client through [the client portal],” Patrick explained.

 All of that adds up to a lighter workload for the staff at Palace Law, and a better experience for clients.

-By the time the client gets home from their initial meeting with us their Clio Connect is set up, and the first set of the documents—their contract and our ‘Welcome to Palace Law’ letter—is already waiting for them.
-They’ll also go through a little training to learn how to use Clio Connect, how to access their documents, and all the client services and benefits that we offer them so they can get any legal information they’re curious about, seamlessly, instantly, 24/7 from us.
+By the time the client gets home from their initial meeting with us their client portal is set up, and the first set of the documents—their contract and our ‘Welcome to Palace Law’ letter—is already waiting for them.
+They’ll also go through a little training to learn how to use [the client portal], how to access their documents, and all the client services and benefits that we offer them so they can get any legal information they’re curious about, seamlessly, instantly, 24/7 from us.

 Palace Law follows a similarly iterative process with everything new that it implements.
 They may not get it right the first time, and new technology may come available, so it’s important to continue looking for ways that processes can be improved.